PureMVC/puremvc-cf-standard-framework/readme.txt

 	[SCENARIO 1]
 	The quickest and easiest way to install the framework is to extract the contents of the PureMVC_CF.zip into the root of your website.
 So, if your site root is located at 'C:\ColdFusion8\wwwroot\' then extract the contents of the zip under wwwroot.
-	You should see three folders under site root named "cfcdoc", "org" and "test".
+	You should see the folders listed below under site root.

 	cfcdoc - API Documentation
+	HelloWorld - Example application which returns message after user selects "Submit" button.
-	org - Framework classes.
+	LoginApp - Example application which demonstrates one possible way to implement a login process with PureMVC_CF. org - Framework classes.
 	test - Framework Unit Test classes.